aio-libs/aiohttp/docs/client_quickstart.rst

 Timeout settings are stored in :class:`ClientTimeout` data structure.

 By default *aiohttp* uses a *total* 300 seconds (5min) timeout, it means that the whole operation should finish in 5 minutes.
+In order to allow time for DNS fallback, the default ``sock_connect`` timeout is 30 seconds.

 The value could be overridden by *timeout* parameter for the session (specified in seconds)::